aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 #### What Just Happened

 In Getting Started, you launched CloudFormation stacks for CMKs.
 One of these CMKs was nicknamed Faythe.
-As part of launching these templates, the CMK's ARN was written to a configuration file on disk, the `state` variable that is loaded and parsed.
+As part of launching these templates, the CMK's Amazon Resource Name (ARN) was written to a configuration file on disk, the `state` variable that is loaded and parsed.

 Now Faythe's ARN is pulled into a variable, and used to initialize a keyring or master key provider that will use the Faythe CMK.
 That new keyring/master key provider is passed in to your API, and you are set to start encrypting and decrypting with KMS and the Encryption SDK.